khushidesai1/sea-fork/README.md

+# Forked SEA
+Forked repository of SEA foundation model (https://github.com/rmwu/sea-reproduce) modified to be an installable Python package and added custom data loading for benchmarking.

-# Sample, estimate, aggregate: A recipe for causal discovery foundation models
+## Sample, estimate, aggregate: A recipe for causal discovery foundation models

 Official implementation of SEA (under review).